cmosqueda/quickease-2.0/client/docs/app.test-reports.md

 - Multiple users' attempts and scores are saved properly and can be viewed by other users but it doesn't show whose user owned which attempt/score.
 Accurate mapping of scores/attempts to corresponding users must be implemented.

 ## Profile

+Criterias and Success Rate:

+- **PR001** – 100% – User(s) can view their profile information
+- **PR002** – - – User(s) can edit their profile information
+- **PR003** – 100% – User(s) can toggle profile visibility (make profile public or not)

+Status: ✅ **PASSED WITH MINOR FIXES NEEDED**

+Feedback:

+- Implemented modules work properly as expected.
+- Editing profile information not yet implemented.
+- Users can toggle profile visibility and is properly filtered as public or not public in forums.
+The only issue is the logged in user can view their own profile as private when it is accessed in forums.
+  > Suggestion: When logged in user views their own profile, it should take them to their own account profile screen.

 </details>